Curried Sauteed Cauliflower

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Curried Sauteed Cauliflower would be a great side dish for any phase of the South Beach Diet, or any other type of low-carb eating plan.
+Curried Cauliflower would be a great side dish for low-carb eating plans or for any phase of the original South Beach Diet.

 Find More Recipes Like This One: